mikrono/tModLoaderWiki_kr_ko/GlobalTile.md

 Allows you to determine how much light the block emits.
 Make sure you set Main.tileLighted[type] to true in SetDefaults for this to work.

+### public virtual bool Dangersense(int i, int j, int type, Player player)

+Allows you to determine whether the block glows red when the given player has the Dangersense buff.

 ### public virtual void SetSpriteEffects(int i, int j, int type, ref SpriteEffects spriteEffects)

 Allows you to determine whether or not a tile will draw itself flipped in the world.